Mikaela/gist/matrix/m.room.power_levels/README.md

   On matrix side immune mods, could be PL52.
 * invite commonly defaults to `50`, but I haven't seen abuse through it
-* PL25, half-moderator is introduced (inspired from Ergo/IRC halfop), with powers to: change room topic, pinned messages and kick users (but not ban)
+* PL25, half-moderator is introduced (inspired from Ergo/IRC halfop), with powers to: change room topic, pinned messages, remove messages and kick users (but not ban).
   * In Ergo it would also allow joining the room when it's invite-only (but Matrix has separate `m.room.join_rules` so maybe it could be used e.g. in an association where a secretary/someone unwilling to be a full moderator wants to update room topic for next meeting time or update a version number? :shrug:
+    Alternatively someone not wanting full moderator responsibility could remove spam while not participating in banning discussions.
 * PL13 gets access to change main alias and add/remove published room aliases alongside (at least on Synapse) [un/publish the room in the room directory](https://github.com/vector-im/element-web/issues/13835).
   * This can be used with e.g. [altalias maubot plugin](https://matrix.org/blog/2020/06/19/this-week-in-matrix-2020-06-19#alt-alias-maubot-plugin).